 Results may be available within minutes or in a few days.
 The Rapid Antigen test provides results while you wait.
 Results from the molecular tests are available within 1 hour.

-If you need a COVID-19 test for traveling, laboratory documentation will be provided with your Rapid RT-PCR travel test results.
+If you need a COVID-19 test for traveling, laboratory documentation will be provided with your RT-PCR travel test results.

 What to Do If You Test Positive